Skip to primary navigation Skip to content Skip to footer

 Born May 12, 2014

-In the spring of 2015, Wolf Park located a tod (male fox) as a companion, and they spend most of their time together.
+In 2022, Wolf Park rescued another fox kit named Mulder, who joined Scarlette in the Fox Den.
+The two of them get along well although Scarlette doesn’t always want to play when Mulder does.
 Overall Scarlette is a very vocal vixen (female fox) who enjoys exploring her enclosure and watching the world around her.
 Wolf Park encourages our animals to exhibit natural behaviors.
 Scarlette’s favorite has to be “mouse pouncing”, which is a hunting behavior, which she shows off on a small trampoline during some of our programs.

 Born March 25, 2022

-In the short time he has been at Wolf Park, Mulder has been brave and adventurous.
+As long as it doesn’t involve a wolf, Mulder is a brave and adventurous fox.
 He doesn’t seem to worry too much about new or novel noises or people so far, instead of barging ahead to see what is happening.

 Born April 25th, 2019